ninche21/retail-store-sample-app-2/terraform/ecs/default/README.md

 2. Provide your Datadog API key as `datadog_api_key = "your-api-key"`
 3. Ensure the Datadog AWS integration is installed in your AWS account
 4. Specify the Datadog integration role name (default is "DatadogIntegrationRole")
-5. Provide the ARN of the Datadog Forwarder Lambda function
+5. Provide the ARN of the Datadog Forwarder Lambda function as `datadog_forwarder_lambda_arn`

 ### Datadog AWS Integration Setup